 How I Got to Where I Am: Humble Beginnings of a Foundation Repair Expert

 I started my life from fairly humble circumstances.
 Growing up I was never an exceptional student.
 I struggled with dyslexia and ADD.
 What I did have working in my favor was a strong level of persistence, a burning desire to succeed, with an independence streak that helps with “out of the box” thinking.
 Like many growing up in my generation I would go out mowing lawns with the handlebars almost reaching over my head.
 I used to work for my father’s employer gluing pennies to mailers for $.60 an hour.

-Today we have over $1 million of specialized equipment and vehicles.
+Today, Arizona Foundation Solutions has over $1.5 million in specialized foundation repair equipment and vehicles.
 We have a dedicated team that cares about our customers and a wonderful 1 acre facility and office to work from.
 But my biggest kick I get today still is taking a very perplexing and difficult to solve problem in finding a solution that works and is cost-effective.
 The best is yet to come as I have a vision for our future that is far reaching and exciting.
 Look for great things to come from these quarters.

 I had the pleasure of being the guest speaker for the Rosie On The House radio show.
 We talked about Arizona soils in specific regions and their characteristics as well.
 Rosie told some entertaining stories including how he had a run in with an earth fissure on a motorbike.
 We discussed how Arizona’s varying soil conditions can affect the foundation of your home and what you can do about it.
 People called in to the show with great questions and we had a great time in general.
 In particular we discussed how my Patented heave mitigation system, MoistureLevel, is revolutionizing the foundation repair industry!